openreplay/documentation/content/configuration/recordings-storage.md

 ## Troubleshooting

-Can this procedure be simplified in the future?
-Yes and we're already working on that.
-In the meantime, if you encounter any issues, please connect to our [Slack](https://slack.openreplay.com) and get help from our community.
+If you encounter any issues, please connect to our [Slack](https://slack.openreplay.com) and get help from our community.